 The evergreen vinegar for cleaning smelled best with the dried branches from the wreath.
 It has a mild, piney scent.
 The wreath was labeled SPRUCE, but I am not a botanist… just a crazy DIYer!

-- Place branches or needles into a clean glass jar.
+- Place evergreen branches or needles into a clean glass jar.

 - Fill the jar with white vinegar.

-- Filter the branches or needles out of the vinegar using a small colander.
+- Filter the branches or needles out of the vinegar using a mesh strainer.

-- Store the vinegar in a cool, dark place and use for household cleaning (1/3 vinegar to 2/3 water for general cleaning).
+- Store the vinegar in a cool, dark place and use for household cleaning (1/3 -1/2 cup vinegar to 2/3 water for general cleaning).

-Get to know your local evergreens and try this DIY!
-A few jars of scented vinegar can replace commercial “pine” scented cleaners for a greener, healthier home.
+I hope you try making scented vinegar or scented vodka.
+A few jars can replace commercially scented cleaners for a greener, healthier home.

 Subscribe to the Bren Did Newsletter to Get Access